 Top parks include Elm Creek Park Reserve (the largest park in Hennepin County!), which is home to a chlorinated swimming pond, disc golf course, nature center, and a winter recreation area.
 Mississippi Gateway Regional Park spans both sides of the Mississippi River via the Coon Rapids Dam and is part of the Mississippi River Paddle Share program.

 Meanwhile, smaller parks like Palmer Lake Park have beautiful greenspace and wetlands, perfect for picnics, biking and bird-watching.
-And Central Park in Maple Grove features an LED splash pad in the summer and a one-of-a-kind ice loop in the winter.

 Mississippi Gateway Regional Park (formerly Coon Rapids Dam Regional Park) provides a variety of opportunities for outdoor exploration and adventure.
 This unique park is defined by the Mississippi River and features 160 acres of amazing scenery to bike, hike, fish and more.